Our flu clinic this Saturday is at AYLESFORD SECONDARY SCHOOL, TEAPOT LANE.

 Be aware we charge for any requests and copies of records and requests can take up to 28 days.

-If you are intending to apply for a council home for health reasons, YOU DO NOT NEED A DOCTOR’S LETTER.
+If you intend to apply for a council home for health reasons, YOU DO NOT NEED A DOCTOR’S LETTER.

 The Council will write, in confidence, to your doctor if further information is required.